← All Articles & Guides

 Knife CrimeTopic HubFor ProfessionalsFor Parents

-Knife Crime in England & Wales: The 2023–24 Statistics and What They Mean for Safeguarding
+Knife Crime in England & Wales: The Latest Statistics and What They Mean for Safeguarding

-Nearly 50,000 knife offences recorded in a single year — who is most at risk, where it is happening, and how schools and families can respond.
+Around 53,000 knife offences recorded in the year ending March 2025 — who is most at risk, where it is happening, and how schools and families can respond.

 ✍️ By The Safeguard Hub Team 📅 April 2026 ⏱ 10 min read Part of The Safeguard Hub Articles Series